Wallpaper-Engine-Team/wallpaper-engine-translations/README.md

 This repository hosts the translation files for Wallpaper Engine ( http://store.steampowered.com/app/431960 ) to make collaboration easier.

-New strings will be added to locale/core_en-us.json and locale/ui_en-us.json.
+New strings will be added to [locale/core_en-us.json](https://github.com/Wallpaper-Engine-Team/wallpaper-engine-translations/blob/master/locale/core_en-us.json) and [locale/ui_en-us.json](https://github.com/Wallpaper-Engine-Team/wallpaper-engine-translations/blob/master/locale/ui_en-us.json).
 They then need to be translated into the other available languages, you should submit those as pull requests.

+You can find missing strings by looking at at the [Missing Translations Directory](https://github.com/Wallpaper-Engine-Team/wallpaper-engine-translations/tree/master/missing_translations).
+The directory is auto-generated and contains a list of all missing translations for all files (if a file is not in that directory, it means it has been translated 100%).
+Check the [locale/core_en-us.json](https://github.com/Wallpaper-Engine-Team/wallpaper-engine-translations/blob/master/locale/core_en-us.json) and [locale/ui_en-us.json](https://github.com/Wallpaper-Engine-Team/wallpaper-engine-translations/blob/master/locale/ui_en-us.json) respectively to get an overview of the original English strings.

 For more information you can check out the translation thread on Steam: http://steamcommunity.com/app/431960/discussions/7/215439774876424597/